 An important part to collecting is to keep the colours blended.
 We have collected a lot of brightly stitched cloth, but on a black background.
 Colour will play an important part in our home.

-We have shipped many boxes back to Australia that are all now in storage.
+We have shipped many boxes back to Australia that is all now in storage.
 It is important to find the cost of shipping out prior to a big spending spree.
-We travelled with a lady who ended up paying hundreds of dollars to ship things back from the country she was in.
+We traveled with a lady who ended up paying hundreds of dollars to ship things back from the country she was in.
 Most times SeaMail is the least expensive.
 For me, the most expensive part was posting from Scotland and it took the longest.

 We’ve never lost a parcel yet, but we have had three that went astray for quite a while.
 Africa can be a slow place to send from.

 Posting Can Be Tough

-In some countries, the language barrier alone can make it tough to organise your post.
+In some countries, the language barrier alone can make it tough to organize your post.
 Here is one challenge you might like to read about posting parcels that we encountered in Bolivia.

 At The Post Office – Insurance, Tracking